mlehotay/ier/IER/IER-diagnostics.md

 > **physically instantiated state distinctions that modulate a system’s own future dynamics under intrinsic constraint**,
 > as defined in **IER Specification II.A (Physical Information)**.

-No semantic, representational, truth-conditional, or epistemic primitives are introduced.
+No semantic, representational, epistemic, or observer-relative primitives are introduced.

 ---